himayla/rushhour/README.md

 <img src="doc/ex_depth.gif" alt="example gif" height="300"></img>

-*Example of solving the Depth First Search algorithm*
+*Example of solving the Rush Hour puzzle with the Depth First Search algorithm*

 ### Structure
 The Git repository is structured as follows: